 The Boy Scouts of America create the Wireless Merit Badge.

 In 1920 the first licensed commercial radio station takes to the air.
-It’s KDKA in Philadelphia, Pennsylvania.
+It’s KDKA in Pittsburgh, Pennsylvania.
 By the mid-twenties vacuum tubes revolutionize radio transmission and reception.
 Crude television pictures are being sent and received.

 Radio madness grips consumers in the twenties.
 Everybody wants a radio, and many homes and farms get them.
 Newspapers and magazines fuel the flames as they gush about this new fad.
 Atwater Kent, Zenith and RCA become household names.